Impacts of our research

 Our project will provide new and wide ranging evidence to fill such gaps in knowledge.
 Moving forward, we hope that our UK based work will inform international and national welfare policy, practice and public debates about the effectiveness and ethics of welfare conditionality.

 Our first wave findings were published in May 2016.
-Read them here.
+Read them here, or browse our publications page for more event presentations, reports, videos and journal papers.